INDIANA STATE ROADS

 240 241 243 244 245 246 249

-Indiana's state road system has been in existence since highways were first numbered back in the late 1910's.
+Indiana's state road system has been in existence since highways were first numbered back in the late 1910's using a different numbering system than the current system.
 The state road system was renumbered in 1926 when US routes were introduced to the state.
-Since then many state roads have been signed and some since have been deleted as well.
+Since then many new state roads have been signed and some since have been deleted as well (denoted by strikethrough).

 The numbering scheme for state roads in Indiana follows the same principles as the national system.
 North-south and diagonal routes are typically given odd route numbers, and east-west routes are given even numbers.
 Highways are numbered lowest to highest from north to south and from west to east.
 There are a few exceptions to these rules due to some of the highways that run diagonally thru the state.
 State road numbers are allowed to be duplicated with Interstate Highway numbers but are not allowed to duplicate US Highway numbers.
 For instance, state road 6, and state road 31 would not be allowed, because those numbers are being used by US-6 and US-31, however there is a state road 65 and a state road 70 even though those numbers are used for Interstate highways as well.